Holographic description of entanglement entropy of free CFT on torus: Holographic description for EE on torus

+From an algebraic viewpoint, we cannot determine the configurations of each surface.
+In particular, the surfaces corresponding to $-s(1)$ seem to need not extend from each $\pm \ell/2$.
+However, from the conical deficit angle consistency as we discussed in section \ref{sec:2}, it is natural to describe the surface configuration as depicted in fig.~\ref{fig:ThesurfacesInBTZ}.

+In what follows, we will comment on this holographic description for free field EE compared with the Ryu-Takayanagi conjecture in the BTZ black hole spacetime.
+The Ryu-Takayanagi conjecture predicts the corresponding EE as

-We discuss a few geometrical aspects of the configuration of the extremal surfaces corresponding to eq.\eqref{eq:BTZ}.
-First, the most striking difference in the geometry between the RT conjecture's eq.\eqref{eq:EE from RT of finite circle} and ours eq.\eqref{eq:BTZ} is the region where the surfaces can sweep.
-If the homologous minimal surface can describe EE completely, we face to the plateaux problem \cite{Freivogel:2014lja}.
-That is, EE is independent of the property of the bulk region slightly outside the black hole horizon because the minimal surface cannot reach such a region even considering any boundary region.
-Therefore, if RT conjecture is correct in this spacetime, it may be impossible to reconstruct the bulk geometry from the boundary information.
-On the other hand, since the surfaces which represent eq.\eqref{eq:BTZ} can sweep all bulk region outside the black hole horizon, the plateaux problem is solved in the BTZ spacetime.
-In the same way, since in the higher dimensional Schwarzschild-AdS black hole there are surfaces that can approach the black hole horizon infinitesimally, the plateaux problem may not happen.
+where $S_{BH} = c\pi/3\beta$ corresponds with the black hole entropy.
+We will focus on a few differences between them on geometrical aspects of the configuration of the extremal surfaces corresponding to them.
+First, the most striking difference between eq.\eqref{eq:EEfromRT} and eq.\eqref{eq:BTZ} is the region where the surfaces can sweep.
+The homologous minimal surface corresponding with the Ryu-Takayanagi conjecture has the entanglement shadow region and the plateaux problem \cite{Freivogel:2014lja, Hubeny:2013gta}.
+Since any homologous minimal surface cannot reach the bulk region near by the black hole horizon, the holographic EE is independent of the property of such a region.
+On the other hand, since the surfaces corresponding with eq.\eqref{eq:BTZ} can sweep all the bulk region outside the black hole horizon, the plateaux problem does not happen.
+In the same way, since in the higher dimensional Schwarzschild-AdS black hole there are surfaces that can approach the black hole horizon infinitesimally, the plateaux problem may not happen for free CFT as well.

-Second, the configuration of the surfaces of eq.\eqref{eq:BTZ} is consistent with the restriction of causality \cite{Headrick:2014cta}.
-That is, all the surface of eq.\eqref{eq:BTZ} exist on the entanglement shadow region.
-In this sense, RHC is more strong condition than the causality constraint since it determines not only the position but also the combination of the extremal surfaces, although the causality cannot restrict the combination of them.

-Finally, we point out the relation between surfaces of eq.\eqref{eq:BTZ} and the black hole horizon.
-Although eq.\eqref{eq:BTZ} seems not to include the black hole horizon explicitly, if $A = 1-\delta,\, \epsilon < \delta \ll 1$, eq.\eqref{eq:BTZ} goes
+Second, we will see the relation between surfaces of eq.\eqref{eq:BTZ} and the black hole horizon.
+Although eq.\eqref{eq:BTZ} seems not to include the black hole horizon explicitly, if $A = 1-\delta,\, \epsilon < \delta \ll 1$, eq.\eqref{eq:BTZ} becomes

-Note that taking $\delta, \epsilon \to 0$, the Araki-Lieb is saturated and the difference of the EEs corresponds to $c$ times the black hole entropy $S_{BH}$:
+Taking $\delta, \epsilon \to 0$, the Araki-Lieb inequality is saturated and the difference of the EEs corresponds to the black hole entropy $S_{BH}$: